flenniken/statictea/docs/runCommand.md

 # ifFunction

-Handle the if0 and if1 functions which conditionally run one of their parameters.
-Return the function's value and the position after trailing whitespace.
-Start points at the first parameter.
+Return the if0 and if1 function's value and the length.
+These functions conditionally run one of their parameters.
+Start points at the first parameter of the function.
+The length includes the ending ) and trailing whitespace.

 ```nim
 proc ifFunction(functionName: string; statement: Statement; start: Natural;